Riff: Riff-driven

 The term "riff-driven" is used to describe a piece of music that relies on a repeated instrumental riff as the basis of its most prominent melody, cadence, or (in some cases) leitmotif.
 Riff-driven songs are largely a product of jazz, blues, and post-blues era music (rock and pop).
 The musical goal of riff-driven songs is akin to the classical continuo effect, but raised to much higher importance (in fact, the repeated riff is used to anchor the song in the ears of the listener).
 The riff/continuo is brought to the forefront of the musical piece and often is the primary melody that remains in the listener's ears.
 A call and response often holds the song together, creating a "circular" rather than linear feel.

+Who recorded the first riff-driven rock and roll song is contested, but very early examples include the playing by René Hall on Ritchie Valens' 1958 version of "La Bamba" (on a Danelectro six-string bass guitar), as well as Link Wray's 1958 instrumental record "Rumble".

-A few examples of riff-driven songs are "Whole Lotta Love" and "Black Dog" by Led Zeppelin, "Day Tripper" by The Beatles, "Brown Sugar" and "(I Can't Get No) Satisfaction" by The Rolling Stones, "Smoke on the Water" by Deep Purple, "Back in Black" by AC/DC, "Smells Like Teen Spirit" by Nirvana, "Johnny B Goode" by Chuck Berry, "Back in the Saddle" by Aerosmith, and "You Really Got Me" by The Kinks.
+A few examples of classic rock riff-driven songs are "Whole Lotta Love" and "Black Dog" by Led Zeppelin, "Day Tripper" by the Beatles, "Brown Sugar" and "(I Can't Get No) Satisfaction" by the Rolling Stones, "Smoke on the Water" by Deep Purple, "Back in Black" by AC/DC, "Smells Like Teen Spirit" by Nirvana, "Johnny B Goode" by Chuck Berry, "Back in the Saddle" by Aerosmith, and "You Really Got Me" by the Kinks.